jamulussoftware/jamuluswebsite/wiki/fr/fr-Server-Troubleshooting.md

 <!--
 note for reviewers: If title is OK, mentions related to this page in others pages will have to be modified.
 I previously used "Dépanage du server" but not happy with this wording.
-Why not : FAQ Seveur (same for client), to be made in EN before… -->
+-->
 # Résolution des problèmes du serveur